bchap1n/bchap1n.github.io/_posts/2017-10-16-save-your-history.md

 the `hist` function gives me quick access to the contents of my `Console_history.txt`

 ### function save-cmd
 Often I want to save the command I have just run for later use, but I don't want to leave the console and break my concentration.
 I added `save-cmd` function my $Profile to pull the last item in my history, and save it to a file in my personal powershell repo.
+I can retrieve the content of this file with the `shist` function.

 {% highlight powershell linenos %}
 $shist = "~\Documents\GitLab\powershell\consolehistory_saved.txt"